ngwanzhen/GloverAndroid/README.md

 ## User Stories

-* User should be able to register and log-in subsequently
+* User should be able to register and log-in subsequently.
-* Registration page will prompt user to key in health-related details and emergency contact
+* Registration page will prompt user to key in health-related details and emergency contact.
-* Logged-in user should be able to start session that will trigger pairing of bluetooth device for crash detection and GPS for location sensing
+* Logged-in user should be able to start session that will trigger pairing of bluetooth device for crash detection and turn on GPS for location sensing.
 * Upon collision, app will start a 10 seconds countdown that user can dismiss if false-alarm triggered by a bump on the road or a minor accident.
-* If user is in a serious accident and is unable to dismiss the countdown, the app will then automatically send out a message to designated contact with information on location and previously provided health details.
+* If user is in a serious accident and is unable to dismiss the countdown, the app will then automatically send out a SMS with information on user's current location and health status to user's pre-set emergency contacts.

 ## Challenges